AtlasDisease/locations/README.md

 ## Districts Package

 ### Places Package
+#### emergency.py

+*enum* emergency.**EmergencyServiceTypes**
+	An enum that represents the type of emergency service.
+The POLICE option is the default unless there is another option that more accurately represents the emergency service.

+##### Options
+- POLICE
+- FIRE
+- HEALTH

 #### places.py

 These classes can receive extended functionality by specifying the population keyword argument.